xprabhudayal/pdv.github.io/README.md

 ---

 ## OBJECTIVE
-Aspiring software engineer with a strong foundation in computer science, specializing in data science.
+A Linux Enthusiast and a React FrontEnd Web Developer.
+Proficient in working on with Python and Large Language Models.
 Passionate about developing innovative solutions.
 Actively learning and expanding my skill set through projects.

 ---